zamnzim/Libreseerr/README.md

 The app will be accessible at `http://<your-truenas-ip>:50000`.

+Note: TrueNAS does not auto-pull new latest images and users need to update manually via Apps > Update.

 ## Configuration

 On first launch, a default admin account is created with the following credentials: